AXIHIXA/Memo/notes/cpp/cpp_templates_the_complete_guide_notes.md

 In addition to the four fundamental kinds of templates declared inside a class, you can also have ordinary class members parameterized by being part of a class template.
 They are occasionally (erroneously) also referred to as _member templates_.
-Although they can be parameterized, such definitions **aren’t** quite first-class templates.
+Although they can be parameterized, such definitions **aren't** quite first-class templates.
 Their parameters are entirely determined by the template of which they are members.
 For example:
 ```c++